Before you start knitting please get in touch to find out how you can be part of the KEME team.Contact us

 Please take photos of your yarn, your swircles - one “before” swircle (which is just knitted) together with one “after” swircle (which is fulled and napped).
 Make sure the labels are visible and legible in the photo.
 Finally, take one photo of all these items together, and, if you have a photo of yourself in action, please add that too.

-There is an online form where you can upload these photos here.
-It also requests information such as swircle measurements together with the ply of the yarn, whether you knitted it as a single strand or doubled, for how long you fulled/napped the swircles.
+There is a questionnaire to complete which requests information such as swircle measurements together with the ply of the yarn, whether you knitted it as a single strand or doubled, for how long you fulled/napped the swircles.
 There are also opportunities to make your own additional observations.

 The KEME project is now managed by Jane and Ninya at The Tudor Tailor.
 To keep up on all the latest news from KEME sign up to their newsletter.Subscribe